Slamannan and Borrowstounness Railway: A start in building the line at last

 Contracts for building the line between Myrehead and Bo'ness were let to John Barr & Co in October 1849, the works to be finished by April 1851.

 While the work proceeded satisfactorily, the Directors now reconsidered their decision to run trains via the E&GR at Myrehead.
 It was realised that, for a train from Slamannan, the point of convergence with the E&GR would be after the point of divergence of the line to Bo'ness, so that a backshunt on the busy E&GR main line would be required.
 Moreover, the E&GR were now making technical stipulations regarding the composition of wagon wheels, which would be extremely expensive to comply with.

 The shareholders now decided (on 28 May 1850) to build the "low level line" after all, crossing under the E&GR near Myrehead Farm (later to be known as Manuel).
 The E&GR took umbrage at this change of heart, and put further obstructions in the way of the work, especially over the building of the bridge to carry the low level line under their main line.

-The directors obtained a further Act of Parliament, on 3 July 1851 confirming the powers to acquire land, and authorising a number of deviations, including the power now to build a fixed bridge over the Union Canal.
+The directors obtained a further act of Parliament, the Monkland Railways (Slamannan and Borrowstouness Deviation) Act 1851 (14 & 15 Vict. c. lxii), on 3 July 1851 confirming the powers to acquire land, and authorising a number of deviations, including the power now to build a fixed bridge over the Union Canal.
 The inhabitants of Bo'ness demanded, and got, a promenade on the sea side of the new railway line.